 What’s the Difference? is a series of video lighting tutorials.
 Each episode responds to a single question.
-In this episode, Jared Platt compares shooting in studio and on location.
+In this episode, Jared Platt compares lighting when shooting in studio and on location.
 The entire series, including all videos, articles and lighting diagrams, is available at our website.
 And feel free to leave a question in the comment section if you have one!

 I am an on-location photographer – my principal photography business (weddings) requires that.
 When I am in the studio, economy of lights and equipment is not too critical, but when I am flying to a wedding somewhere around the world, or setting up a bridal portrait on a cliff over the Grand Canyon, I need a balance of portability and power.